Guan-Erjia/slate-vue3/docs/pages/introduction/get-start.md

 #### If you want to use Slate in a Vue project, the process can be quite cumbersome, you need to do the following things:

-1. requiring the introduction of React.js
+1. requiring the introduction of react.js
-2. configuring JSX compilation (if you don't want to directly use createElement api)
+2. configuring jsx compilation (if you don't want to directly use createElement api)
 3. establish a message channel between slate react and existing projects

 #### However, doing these things does not bring a better development experience

-- React will result in additional package size
+- react will result in additional package size
-- and maintaining two front-end frameworks is also difficult
+- maintaining two front-end frameworks is also difficult
-- It is even more impossible to integrate Vue logic at rendering granularity
+- it is even more impossible to integrate Vue logic at rendering granularity